 Please note that we offer no support for running Binary Ninja with modified Qt libraries.

-- Next, build QT using the aforementioned instructions.
+- Next, build Qt with the qt-build repository.
+Alternatively, build Qt using the aforementioned instructions.

-- On OS X, you will need to disable the code-signing signature since it would otherwise prevent changes to binaries or shared libraries.
+- On macOS, you will need to disable the code-signing signature since it would otherwise prevent changes to binaries or shared libraries.
 We recommend a tool such as unsign.

 - Finally, replace the built libraries: